-Given your bumblebee colony sounds well established, wasps are less likely to be successful in this case, because worker bumblebees would defend the nest and kill the attackers.
-However, in the worst case scenario, a lot of wasps would arrive.
+Given your bumble bee colony sounds well established, wasps are less likely to be successful in this case, because worker bumble bees would defend the nest and kill the attackers.
+However, in the worst case scenario, a lot of wasps could arrive.

 However, I actually think it’s a little early yet for a wasp colony to be established to enable an attack of many wasps, but I can understand that lots of wasps would cause concern if that were to happen.

 But how can you deter wasps in the future?

 Some beekeepers swear by them.
 They can be hung up year after year too.
 I suggest you put the hook in place during the day, and hang up the waspinator in the evening, then leave it there.

 With regard to concern for the bumble bees themselves…. well, I’m afraid bumble bees have to cope with predators, and we have to hope they will thrive (it sounds like they are doing well).

 Anyway, all this is worrying about something that may not